Actipro/WPF-Controls/Documentation/topics/syntaxeditor/web-languages-addon/xml/index.md

 ---
 # Overview

-The advanced XML syntax language implementation in the SyntaxEditor Web Languages Add-on includes everything from automated IntelliPrompt and code outlining to validation, and provides a best-of-breed XML editing experience for end users.
+The advanced XML syntax language implementation in the SyntaxEditor Web Languages Add-on includes everything from automated IntelliPrompt and code outlining to validation and provides a best-of-breed XML editing experience for end users.

 ![Screenshot](../../images/web-addon-xml.png)